TriagalenCheteriagalnik/sensors.community.downloader/README.md

 - It is possible for the timezone to be misinterpreted if your sensor is very close to a timezone boundary.
 - Issues can arise if you pair an air quality sensor with a humidity sensor from another timezone.
 This is not a good idea, anyway, as the humidity readings are unlikely to be very relevant in this case.
 - The humidity sensors I'm assuming you're using are BME280 sensors.
 I have not yet tested the software with other types of sensors.
 - Likewise, I'm assuming all air quality readings are coming from SDS011 sensors.
 Other sensors may yield incorrect data.
+- Other issues may be present, as this software is currently in beta.
+The author would appreciate any bug reports.

   Good luck and have fun!